cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Basking Rootwalla

-Equivalent cards to Basking Rootwalla (green, creature, cheap pump ability):
+Equivalent cards to Basking Rootwalla (green, creature, discard synergy, pump ability):

 Results: